 Forgotten Shore Map

 While these maps can still be turned in for prizes, the individual pieces are retired and no longer given out by the site.
-If you do manage to collect all the pieces of one of these maps and turn them in, let us know what you receive as a reward!

 - Click on any of the map pieces in this guide to view them in the Item Database.

 - Having trouble finding a specific piece?
 Find a user selling another from the same map; they will likely have several different pieces in their shop.

 - Full maps are often available on the Trading Post.

 - Visit the Treasure Hunt page for with all nine map pieces in your inventory to turn it in for your prize.

 Benjamin the Chia may know where your next clue is...

 In the past, Treasure Maps was paired with another game, known as Treasure Hunt.
 In this game, a mysterious Shoyru would give you clues leading to various locations in Neopia, with the clues becoming more cryptic (and even scrambled) as you progressed.
 Eventually, one of the clues would lead you to a treasure map piece, which could be used in Treasure Maps.